 The problem is that the longer cooking produces ‘free glutamates’ (glutamine and glutamic acid) provoking: a ‘die-off’ reaction in those with gut dysbiosis; exacerbating symptoms in those with compromised digestive systems (leaky gut, Crohn’s disease); provoking a neuro-toxic reaction in those who are sensitive to MSG (monosodium glutamate) in and children on the Autistic spectrum.

-Unless digestion is strong and no other symptoms are evident, it’s better to start out with meat stock and transition to bone broth when the gut has heal sufficiently.
+Unless digestion is strong and no other symptoms are evident, it’s better to start out with meat stock and transition to longer cooked broth when the gut has healed sufficiently.